 - Generate hypotheses, undertake inquiries and research, and conduct online surveys.

 - Build and maintain a positive online presence and identity.

-Since its earliest days, Coburg High School has always believed that Apple creates the most powerful, capable, reliable and easy-to-use hardware and software in the industry.
-The MacBook line of notebooks remain simple to set up, contain powerful built-in apps and perform reliably for significantly longer on average than a typical PC.
-They offer extensive Accessibility options for students who may require visual, auditory or motor accomodations, and they don’t need anti-virus software.
-Support for Apple products is just as good — there are multiple Apple Store locations in Melbourne that offer free advice and support alongside in- and out-of-warranty repair services, and their AppleCare help line is always available to call.
+We are proud to be an Apple school because it enables us to use powerful, reliable, intuitive and easy-to-use hardware and software as a key component of our learning program.
+The MacBooks are simple to set up and use, contain powerful built-in apps, and perform reliably for significantly longer on average than a typical PC.
+They offer various accessibility options for students who may require visual, auditory or motor accomodations, and they don’t need anti-virus software.
+Support for Apple products is just as good — there are multiple Apple Store locations in Melbourne that offer free advice and support alongside in- and out-of-warranty repair services and the AppleCare helpline.
 There are also a number of Apple Authorised Service Providers in Melbourne that offer similar services.

-Simply put: Apple notebooks remain the best tools to deliver cutting-edge, innovative learning experiences to a classroom.
-Many of the Apple-only applications we use, such as iMovie, GarageBand and Keynote, are used because there is simply no equivalent elsewhere in the industry.
+Simply put: Apple notebooks remain one of the best tools to deliver cutting-edge, innovative learning experiences in our classrooms.
+Many of the Apple-only applications we use, such as iMovie, GarageBand and Keynote, are used because there is simply no equivalent elsewhere.
 But the Mac also allows all the standard software you would expect, such as Microsoft Office 365, the Adobe Creative Cloud suite and Google apps such as Google Docs and Google Drive.
 At Coburg High School, we have thoughtfully selected the software we use in order to maximise student outcomes, and we continue to adapt and reassess our digital approach in line with the latest research, developments and student/parent feedback.

 For a copy of our school IT policy, click here.